suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   topic: DEVICEID/beg_ota
 		   payload:
 		   {
-		     "location": string,
-		     "size"    : int,
-		     "version" : string,
-		     "checksum": int,
-		   }
+		     "location": string, // used to download the firmware via HTTPS "size"    : int,    // used to verify if firmware is complete "version" : string, // used to compare with current firmware version "checksum": int,    // used to verify if firmware is not corrupted }
 		   // checksum is computed as CRC32 and is used to verify if the downloaded firmware is not corrupted.
 		   // This MQTT packet is sent to device when there is an OTA firmware update triggered/scheduled by user.
 		   // Once received, device shall proceed to download the firmware via HTTPS using the REST API "DOWNLOAD FIRMWARE"
 		   // Refer to DOWNLOAD FIRMWARE API
+		   //   HTTP_HOST: check dev or prod URL
+		   //   HTTP_TLS_PORT: 443
-		   //   GET /firmware/location where location is retrieved from API_UPGRADE_FIRMWARE
+		   //   GET /firmware/location (where location is retrieved from API_UPGRADE_FIRMWARE)
-		   // Also refer to http_get_firmware_binary() in device_simulator.py
+		   // Also refer to the DEVICE SIMULATOR function http_get_firmware_binary() in device_simulator.py

 		B. API_UPGRADE_FIRMWARE_COMPLETION
 		-  Publish: